 When harmful bacteria enter the bloodstream, you’re at greater risk of developing chronic health conditions such as cardiovascular disease, coronary artery disease, stroke and diabetes.
 Although if periodontal disease is caught early, these can be avoided, and the dentist is likely to catch it early.
 Although, these warning signs should act as a deterrent to ensure the right nutrition is incorporated in your diet.

 Poor nutrition can impact your jaw and bone structure.
 Your jawbone is an anchor to your teeth and keeps them in position.
 The jaw relies on strong bone density, and calcium and protein are two key properties that lead to stronger bone health and growth.
 With a weak jaw structure, you’re likely to experience ageing very quickly and teeth to shift in its position.
 This is a sign of crooked teeth.

 Think of your teeth like a human body.
 The human body needs the right nutrition in order to stay healthy, and this is the same for your teeth.
 Without your teeth, you cannot speak, eat or consume your favourite food.
 Therefore, visiting the dentist for cosmetic treatment or a scale-and-polish isn’t enough.
 As part of strong oral hygiene, the dentist will always recommend consuming food and drink that contains the right properties so that your facial structure remains strong to show off your smile.

 Are you concerned by the look and feel of your teeth?
-At Garran Dental, we have the necessary cosmetic dentistry treatments ready to transform your smile and confidence.
+At Woden Dental Centre, we have the necessary cosmetic dentistry treatments ready to transform your smile and confidence.
 Contact us now and book an appointment with us today.